compucorp/civihr/doc/INSTALL.md

 CiviCRM 4.4.0 or higher

-> Note: CiviHR includes some significant changes to the nomal CiviCRM
+> NOTE: CiviHR includes some significant changes to the nomal CiviCRM
 > user-experience.
 As with any significant change or addition, CiviHR
 > should be evaluated on a test/staging site before installing on a
 > live/production site.